 Is there anything more frightening for an Internet marketer or an online business than the phrase “changes to Google”?
 When Google changes its algorithms, there is a fear that all of your hard work will be undone and that your business will sink down the rankings.
-This can be soul destroying for many businesses and the changes to Hummingbird has caused many people to sit up and take notice.
+This can be soul-destroying for many businesses, and the changes to Hummingbird have caused many people to sit up and take notice.

 Another massive thing about Hummingbird is that conversation is in.
 Again, mobile users can ask questions of Google, which means you want to be in a position to answer that question.
 Long-tail keywords that make sense and are relevant to questions will help your business be found by the people that really need you.
 This is where fresh and relevant content that is focused on what you offer and how it can help people will make all the difference in being found and encouraging people to take action.

 It is important to know that Hummingbird hasn’t changed everything with respect to search engine optimization; the following truisms are still true:

 • Original content that engages is still great for SEO

 • Backlinks that have been earned and are in legitimate sources are still valid

 • Keywords remain crucial and need to be used effectively